Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Introduction

 Calibration is especially challenging in bird sound classification as the task is inherently multi-label due to overlapping vocalisations.
-In addition, soundscapes vary widely across habitats and devices and species occurrence follow a long tail, with rare species being of greatest conservation concern~\cite{stowell_computational_2022}.
-Distribution shift between training data (often directional focal recordings) and deployment data (omnidirectionally recorded soundscapes) can further degrade reliability~\cite{rauchBirdSetLargeScaleDataset2025}.
+In addition, soundscapes vary widely across habitats and devices, and species occurrences follow a long tail, with rare species being of greatest conservation concern~\citep{stowell_computational_2022}.
+Distribution shift between training data (often directional focal recordings) and deployment data (omnidirectionally recorded soundscapes) can further degrade reliability~\citep{rauchBirdSetLargeScaleDataset2025}.
 In these settings, overconfident models can bias occupancy predictions, inflate apparent detection rates, and mislead thresholding and decision making, leading to samples not flagged for human evaluation.
 Conversely, underconfidence reduces the utility of scores for prioritising expert review.
 Reliable uncertainty estimates are therefore critical to support transparent and accountable use of PAM in environmental decision-making.

 Despite growing interest, the calibration behaviour of multi-label audio classifiers remains underexplored.
-Many studies prioritise accuracy or ranking metrics, while probability quality is reported sparsely or via single-number summaries that may obscure class-specific effects~\cite{merrienboerPerch20Bittern2025,kahlBirdNETDeepLearning2021}.
+Many studies prioritise accuracy or ranking metrics, while probability quality is reported sparsely or via single-number summaries that may obscure class-specific effects~\citep{merrienboerPerch20Bittern2025,kahlBirdNETDeepLearning2021}.
 Moreover, commonly used post hoc calibration methods, which improve model calibration without retraining, are not uniformly evaluated in this domain.
 Based on this motivation, our contributions can be summarised as follows:

-\begin{contributions} \item Benchmark calibration of four state-of-the-art multi-label bird sound classifiers on BirdSet, reporting global, per-dataset and per-class calibration with threshold-free metrics, revealing that per-domain (e.g. dataset, class etc) calibration is highly variable. \item Propose post hoc strategies (temperature and Platt scaling) showing that Platt scaling with 10 minutes of test data can significantly improve calibration. \item Summarise implications to give practitioners concrete suggestions for deployment specific calibration evaluation and improvement.
-Code is available at\footnote{\url{https://github.com/DBD-research-group/UncertainBird}}. \end{contributions}
+\begin{contributions} \item Benchmark calibration of four state-of-the-art multi-label bird sound classifiers on BirdSet, reporting global, per-dataset and per-class calibration with threshold-free metrics, revealing that per-domain (e.g., dataset, class, etc.) calibration is highly variable. \item Investigate post hoc strategies (temperature and Platt scaling) showing that Platt scaling with 10 minutes of test data can significantly improve calibration. \item Summarise implications to give practitioners concrete suggestions for deployment-specific calibration evaluation and improvement.
+Code is available online\footnote{\url{https://github.com/DBD-research-group/UncertainBird}}. \end{contributions}